 Pharma reps should nevertheless be driven by HCPs’ preferred channels, rather than their own.
 If data isn’t available at an individual HCP level, understanding preferences at a geographic, practice or specialty level should be enough to inform a long-term engagement strategy.
 Comparing the average length of face-to-face and virtual meetings will also offer some useful insights.

-Content that was initially designed for a digital sales aid won’t often translate to a smartphone or tablet, so reps should be ready to adjust their content according to HCPs’ device preferences.
+Content that was initially designed as a digital sales aid for desktop or laptop devices often won’t translate to a smartphone or smaller tablet.
+So reps should be ready to adjust their content according to HCPs’ device preferences.

 Going forward, there are a few key approaches that MedComms professionals should consider: